Docs

 Changes to some function return signatures

 There have been changes to return signatures for some functions.
-Since Clerk's API responses are paginated, the totalCount property is helpful in determining the total number of items in the response easily.
+Since the Clerk API responses are paginated, the totalCount property is helpful in determining the total number of items in the response easily.
 This change also aligns the response shape with what is returned from the Clerk backend API.
 Each impacted function is listed below, along with code examples:

 Users.getOrganizationMembershipList return signature changed